Ahead of Joining BRICS, Iraq Issues Ban on U.S. Dollar Transactions

 Iraq is looking to join the BRICS bloc in a move to end reliance on the U.S. dollar.
 The nation is ready to accept the new currency to settle cross-border transactions.
 The next BRICS summit will be held in Cape Town, South Africa in August 2023.
 Around 19 countries have both formally and informally requested to join the alliance, reported Bloomberg.

 If more countries join BRICS, the expansion of BRICS+ will only hurt the prospects of the U.S. dollar.
-Also, if the yet-to-be-released BRICS currency grows stronger, it could ring the death knell for the USD.
+Also, if the yet-to-be-released BRICS currency grows stronger, it could ring the d---h knell for the USD.
 Read here to know what could happen to the American economy if the BRICS currency becomes the global reserve.

 Source: Watcher.Guru